-CEO fraud – a business email compromise – is a part of whaling attack in which cybercrooks fool the employees into executing unauthorized wire transfers, or disclosing confidential information.
+CEO fraud – a business email compromise – is a part of a whaling attack in which cybercrooks fool the employees into executing unauthorized wire transfers, or disclosing confidential information.

-On April 4, 2016, FBI issued a warning against these CEO frauds stating that “There is a 270 percent increase in the identified victims and exposed loss.”
+On April 4, 2016, the FBI issued a warning against these CEO frauds stating that “There is a 270 percent increase in the identified victims and exposed loss.”

 The total loss was around $2.3 billion and the average loss was around $50,000 which itself is a boatload of money.

 According to the report of the security advisory, more than 70 percent of the scammers pretend to be the CEO – while the remaining comprised CFO and COO signatures – and more than 35 percent of these phishing emails are targeted at financial executives.